adgayle/aws-saa-study-guide/saa.md

 * Desired capacity is how many instances you typically want in your ASG
 * Health checks can be run against the EC2 instances or ELB (application checks)
 * ASG uses the specified launch configuration when starting new EC2 instances
+* Cool down period ensures that the autoscaling policy does not take further action during this time window to prevent thrashing

 ## EBS
 Elastic Block Storage that is attached to EC2 instances